The digital Jan van Haasteren museum!

 Profile Dick Heins

-Dick Heins was born on September 29, 1959, in The Hague.
-He grew up in Wassenaar but currently lives in Oosterhout (North Brabant) with his wife Cindy and stepson Danny.
+Dick Heins was born on September 29, 1959, in The Hague and grew up in Wassenaar.
+After living in Warmond, he later moved to Oosterhout, where he lives with his wife Cindy and stepson Danny.

 Childhood and Education